4imaN/todo-manager/README.md

 - Use MetaMask to connect to the application.
 - Add, delete, and update tasks as needed.
 - Modify custom sounds in the `public/sounds` folder.
+- Switch between light and dark mode as needed.
+- can be used for mobile and desktop.

 ### Additional Information
-For any  issues or questions , please contact me at **aymen123mengesha@gmail.com** will be happy to help you.
+- For any  issues or questions , please contact me at **aymen123mengesha@gmail.com** will be happy to help you.
+- or you can view the project on loom using this link https://www.loom.com/share/1e662d214c8046d08ba474b439b05057?sid=134b74e9-b505-4616-8a8f-6bdd5546038e